sejincp-smc/cs81-module4b-mydataexplorer/REFLECTIONS.md

 but it felt good when it finally worked.

 ## How did using your own data change things?
-- It made me think about the importance of data validation, even I worked with my own data.
+- It made me think about the importance of data validation, even I worked with my own data because just a small mistake could affect the whole result.